Stochastic Graphlet Embedding: Experimental Validation

-This section presents the experiments applying our method for the indexing and retrieval of forms documents that contain consistent subgraphical structure.
-This experiment is inspired by the experiment in the paper~\cite{Saund2013} and done on the same publicly available benchmark\footnote{Available at \url{www2.parc.com/isl/groups/pda/data/DentalFormsLineArtDataSet.zip}} made available by the aforementioned paper.
-Since the main aim of both the approaches is to use subgraphs as image features and their distribution as global image description, we believe this experiment is relevant and useful for the comparison of these two methods.
-The focal problem of this experiment is the indexing and retrieval of forms documents that have sparse and inconsistent textual content due to diverse filling of the data fields.
-This type of forms usually contain a network of rectilinear rule lines serving as region separators, data field locators, and field group indicators (see \fig{fig:example-AMA}).
-Document retrieval is a principal step in many document image processing systems and from that perspective our method would find an important real world application.
+Inspired by the same protocol as~\cite{Saund2013}, we apply our method to form document indexing and retrieval on the publicly available benchmark\footnote{See \url{www2.parc.com/isl/groups/pda/data/DentalFormsLineArtDataSet.zip}} used in ~\cite{Saund2013}; the latter is closely related to our framework.
+Indeed, it also seeks to describe data by measuring the distribution of their subgraphs.
+Therefore we consider this benchmark and the related work in~\cite{Saund2013} in order to evaluate and compare the performance of our method.
+The main goal of this benchmark is to index and retrieve form documents that have sparse and inconsistent textual content (due to the variability in filling the fields of these documents).
+These forms usually contain networks of rectilinear rule lines serving as region separators, data field locators, and field group indicators (see \fig{fig:example-AMA}).

 The dataset used for this experiment is basically a collection of $6247$ American Medical Association (AMA) dental claim forms encountered in a production document processing application.
-This dataset also includes $208$ blank forms which serve as the categories.
-So the task is to assign each of the $6247$ forms one of the labels associated to the $208$ categories.
+This dataset also includes $208$ blank forms which serve as ground-truth categories, so the task is to assign each of these forms to one of the $208$ categories.
 In these forms the rectilinear lines intersect each other in well defined ways that form junction and also free end terminator, which essentially serve as the graph nodes and their connections as the graph edges.
 There are only $13$ node labels depending on the junction type (refer to~\cite{Saund2013} for more details) and only two edge labels: vertical and horizontal.